Crimes and Tickets

 Print

-In the Canadian justice system, the victim of a crime isn’t always called to testify at the accused’s trial.
-But the prosecutor can decide it’s necessary to help prove the accused committed the crime.
-This article explains the steps for testifying as a victim.
+In the Canadian justice system, a person who has been the victim of a crime doesn’t always testify at the accused’s trial.
+But the prosecutor can decide that the victim’s testimony is necessary to help prove the accused committed the crime.
+This article explains the steps for testifying.

 Summons to testify